BasilTAlias/AWS-CloudFormation/README.md

   ![Alt text of the image](https://github.com/BasilTAlias/AWS-CloudFormation/blob/main/Images/7.png)

-  newly created VPC details
+  Newly created VPC details

 $~$

 # Task 2: Deploying the Application Layer

-1. Template: lab-application.yaml
-2. Steps:
+### Objective
+Deploy the application layer using the `lab-application.yaml` template, which includes an EC2 instance and a security group.

+### Steps
+1. **Create a CloudFormation Stack**:
-   - Create a stack named lab-application referencing lab-network.
+   - Use the `lab-application.yaml` template to create a stack named `lab-application`.
+   - Reference the `lab-network` stack to ensure the application layer is deployed within the existing network infrastructure.

+2. **Verify Deployment**:
-   - Deploy an EC2 instance with a security group.
+   - Confirm the successful creation of the stack and review the resources created, such as the EC2 instance and security group.
-   - Verify the web server by accessing the output URL.
+   - Access the web server using the URL provided in the **Outputs** tab.

 $~$

 ![Alt text of the image](https://github.com/BasilTAlias/AWS-CloudFormation/blob/main/Images/8.png)

-Creating new Cloudformation stack by using template file
+Creating a new Cloudformation stack by using the template file

 $~$

 ![Alt text of the image](https://github.com/BasilTAlias/AWS-CloudFormation/blob/main/Images/9.png)

-Successfully completed stack creation
+Stack creationSuccessfully completed

 $~$

 ![Alt text of the image](https://github.com/BasilTAlias/AWS-CloudFormation/blob/main/Images/10.png)

-created resources details
+Created resources details

 $~$